Perfect Bayesian Equilibria in Repeated Sales: Introduction

 \paragraph{Organization.} In Section~\ref{sec:prelim}, we formally define the game, Perfect Bayesian Equilibrium (PBE) and related concepts.
 In Section~\ref{sec:zeroCommitment}, we study the finite horizon game with no commitment.
 In Section~\ref{sec:coupons}, we study the finite horizon partial commitment game.
-In Section~\ref{sec:infiniteHorizon}, we consider the time discounted infinite horizon game.
+In Section~\ref{sec:infiniteHorizon}, we consider the time discounted infinite horizon game with partial commitment and its connections to bargaining and durable goods monopoly.
 In Section~\ref{sec:conc} we conclude with some open problems.